You too can get involved...

 1997 Publishers: Duchess/Hawaii Music (BMI)

-Copyright date: [This piece filed in combination with
+[This piece was registered in combination with

-the CBS Sunday Opening Theme above:
+the CBS Sunday Opening Theme above]:

-Oct.
-6, 1964; EU 848 348.]
+Copyright date: Oct.
+6, 1964; EU 848 348.

 Recordings:

-Copyright 1960 - 2003 by The Media Management Group.
+Copyright 1960 - 2020 by The Media Management Group.
 All Rights Reserved